mountain butterflies and wild flowers

 Group size

 We will start our holiday in the western Rhodopes, where the rounded, pine-covered hills are occasionally cut by streams and rivers running through deep gorges.
-Heading west, the Rhodope mountains reach their highest point with the massifs of Rila and Pirin, cloaked in ancient conifer forests, leading on to alpine meadows and rock screes higher up.
+Heading west, the Rhodope mountains reach their highest point with the massifs of Rila and Pirin, cloaked in ancient conifer forests, leading on to alpine meadows that conceal a dazzling array of colourful wild flowers, and rock screes higher up.

-The mountains are home to many local specialities: with a little searching, flowers such as Lilium jankae, Aquilegia aurea, Geum coccineum, Primula deorum, Pinguicula balcanica and the beautiful Orpheus flower Haberlea rhodopensis could all be expected, along with beautiful pine forests including trees as old as 1,000 years.
+The mountains are home to many local specialities: with a little searching, flowers such as Lilium jankae, Bulgarian Columbine Aquilegia aurea, Red Avens Geum coccineum, Rila Primrose Primula deorum, Balkan Butterwort Pinguicula balcanica and the beautiful Orpheus Flower Haberlea rhodopensis could all be expected, along with beautiful pine forests including trees as old as 1,000 years.

-The butterfly fauna is equally rich, and we will be hoping to find the impressive Apollo, Balkan copper, Balkan Clouded Yellow, and the rare Cynthia’s Fritillary (only found here and in the Alpes Maritimes in France), along with a mind-boggling variety of ringlets and graylings, blues and skippers.
+The butterfly fauna is equally rich, and we will be hoping to find the impressive Apollo, Balkan Copper and Balkan Fritillary, along with a mind-boggling variety of ringlets and graylings, blues and hairstreaks, coppers and skippers, as well as some wonderful day-flying moths.

 Download trip report